About the Museum

 Since November 2020, the address of the Museum of New Art is Rüütli 40a, in the former bank-house by the Square of Independence.

-The Museum is opened daily from 11 am to 6 pm.
+The Museum is opened Wednesday -Sunday 11 am to 6 pm, closed Monday, Tuesday.